DennerH/starbucksproject.github.io/README.md

 ## Feedback

-If you have any feedback, please let us know via dennerceu01449@gmail.com
+If you have any feedback, please let me know via dennerceu01449@gmail.com